Positivity in the Renormalization of Effective Field Theory

 \pdfbookmark[1]{Introduction}{intro} \Section{Introduction.} Renormalization is a central aspect of field theory that governs how physical parameters evolve with energy scale.
 The structures of the renormalization group (RG) equations---including, notably, the sign of the flow---carry crucial phenomenological implications~\cite{PhysRevLett.30.1343,PhysRevLett.30.1346}.
 Although the methods for renormalization are well established, it is often challenging to infer the behavior of the RG without performing explicit calculations.
 Only a few exceptions are known, mainly in conformal field theory~\cite{Zamolodchikov:1986gt,Cardy:1988cwa}.
 A famous example is the four-dimensional $a$-theorem, which constrains the $a$\nobreakdash-anomaly between the infrared (IR) and ultraviolet (UV) fixed points~\cite{Komargodski:2011vj,Komargodski:2011xv,Luty:2012ww},

 This raises a natural question: do definite signs in RG exist for a broader set of parameters and field theories?

 We address this question in the context of effective field theory (EFT).
 The core concept of EFT is to replace UV physics at scale $\Lambda$ with a tower of local operators in the IR.
-A classic example is chiral perturbation theory ($\chi$PT)~\cite{Weinberg:1966kf,Cronin:1967jq,Weinberg:1966fm,Weinberg:1968de} describing the strong interaction among low-energy pions.
+A classic example is chiral perturbation theory ($\chi$PT)~\sug{\cite{Weinberg:1966kf,Cronin:1967jq,Weinberg:1966fm,Weinberg:1968de,Gasser:1983yg,Gasser:1984gg}} describing the strong interaction among low-energy \sug{mesons}.
 In the search for physics beyond the Standard Model (SM), the Standard Model EFT (SMEFT) has become a prominent platform for systematically parameterizing new physics at the scale $\Lambda$ by extending the SM with higher-dimensional operators~\cite{Brivio_2019}.
 While much of the focus is on dimension-6 operators at tree level, a variety of reasons motivate extensions to loop level~\cite{Panico:2018hal,Degrande:2020evl,Heinrich:2022gzl,DasBakshi:2024krs,Biekotter:2025nln} and to dimension eight~\cite{Azatov:2016sqh,Bi:2019phv,Remmen:2019cyz,Remmen:2020vts,Alioli:2020kez,Gu:2020ldn,Boughezal:2022nof,Grojean:2024tcw,Assi:2024zap,Liao:2024xel}.
-The dimension-6 RG is fully known~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Alonso:2014zka}, as well as many sectors at dimension eight~\cite{AccettulliHuber:2021uoa,Chala:2021pll,Helset:2022pde,DasBakshi:2022mwk,DasBakshi:2023htx,Assi:2023zid,Boughezal:2024zqa,Bakshi:2024wzz,Assi:2025fsm}.
-A major challenge in reaching higher orders is the rapid growth in complexity: even with one generation of fermions, the number of independent couplings increases from 84 at dimension six to 993 at dimension eight~\cite{Henning:2015alf}.
+The dimension-6 RG is fully known~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Alonso:2014zka}, as well as many sectors at dimension eight~\cite{AccettulliHuber:2021uoa,Chala:2021pll,Helset:2022pde,DasBakshi:2022mwk,DasBakshi:2023htx,Assi:2023zid,Boughezal:2024zqa,Bakshi:2024wzz,Assi:2025fsm}. \sug{Moreover, the community is making rapid progress in renormalization beyond one loop, e.g.~\cite{ deVries:2019nsu,Jenkins:2023bls,Born:2024mgz,DiNoi:2024ajj}.} A major challenge in reaching higher orders is the rapid growth in complexity: even with one generation of fermions, the number of independent couplings increases from 84 at dimension six to 993 at dimension eight~\cite{Henning:2015alf}.
 This complexity is compounded at loop level by the operator mixing due to RG.
 This challenge motivates the search for generic signatures in the SMEFT that are agnostic to UV completions.